Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 I'm not aware of a workflow for iOS that works with Yomichan.

 ## Anki Desktop
-Primary support is given to the latest stable Anki versions (2.1.54+ & Qt6).
+This note supports Anki versions 2.1.50 and above, with primary support given to the latest stable Anki versions (2.1.60+ & Qt6).
-Limited support will be given for older versions of Anki.
+Limited support will be given for older versions of Anki, and there are certain features that are known to break on Anki versions 2.1.49 and below.
-With that being said, JPMN should work for Anki versions 2.1.49+.

 ## Mobile (AnkiDroid and AnkiMobile)
-Mobile support is slowly being worked on,[^1] but JPMN (on mobile) is currently not stable.
-Do not expect the note to work on mobile.
-Therefore, if you *absolutely must* use Anki on mobile, I recommend **not using this note**.
+jp-mining-note finally supports AnkiDroid and AnkiMobile, paired with a new interface specifically designed for mobile devices.
+However, JPMN wasn't tested heavily on these apps as of writing this[^1].
+Because of this, please [let me know](faq.md#contact-info) if you come across any bugs!

 [^1]:
-    Written as of 2022/10/31.
+    Written as of 2023/03/20.

 ## AnkiWeb
-There is no support for AnkiWeb, and there are no plans to support AnkiWeb.
+JPMN is not tested on AnkiWeb, and there are currently no plans to support AnkiWeb.

 ## Themes
 Both light mode and dark mode are supported.
-However, dark mode is recommended as the main theme of this note.
+The note's theme changes accordingly with your Anki theme.

 ## Updating
 If you ever wish to update the note, this can only be done on PC,